-(3) Provide safe, quality environments for dependent individuals, including the elderly and disabled
+(3) Provide safe, quality environments for individuals, including the elderly and disabled

-Partial Listing of Quality of Life Indicators to be used in tracking data and in measuring progress: crime rates, perception of safety, domestic violence, drug and alcohol abuse, juvenile delinquency, public assistance needs, supervised sports activities, civic and political involvement, level of volunteerism, philanthropic support of charitable causes, homelessness, public satisfaction with arts, cultural, and recreational activities, diversity of opportunities in the region for cultural and artistic enrichment, access to venues/activities, teen violent deaths, children in poverty, divorce rate, domestic violence, homicides, requests for emergency assistance, childcare, and parental involvement.
+Partial Listing of Quality of Life Indicators to be used in tracking data and in measuring progress: crime rates, perception of safety, domestic violence, drug and alcohol abuse, juvenile delinquency, public assistance needs, supervised sports activities, civics and political involvement, level of volunteerism, philanthropic support of charitable causes, homeless, public satisfaction with arts, cultural and recreational activities, diversity of opportunities in the region for cultural and artistic enrichment, access to venues/ activities, teen violent deaths, children in poverty, divorce rate, domestic violence, homicides, requests for emergency assistance, childcare, and parental involvement.

 Health Vision Statement:

 Develop and sustain a healthy West Louisville Community by eradicating health disparities and inequities

 Partner with existing health-care institution and providers in the target community to eradicate health disparities and equities by (1) providing medical and preventive health-care services with excellence; (2) ensuring equitable access to quality healthcare; and (3) supporting existing efforts aimed at promoting healthy lifestyles.

 Health Program Objectives:

 (3) Reduce chronic illnesses (e.g., cancer, cardiovascular disease, and mental health) through early identification and treatment